ELR143/elr143-news-server/README.md

 # elr143 News Server

-Please add the following files to connect to the database:
+Please add the following files to connect to the databases:

 .env.development -> this should contain PGDATABASE=nc_news